armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 >>> import tensorflow as tf
 >>> print(tf.__version__)
 ```
 If everything has installed properly you should get the message, "2.2.0".
-This means TensorFlow is up and running and we are ready to gather our dataset.
+This means TensorFlow is up and running and we are ready to setup our workspace.
 We can now proceed to the next step!

 ### Preparing our Workspace and Anaconda Virtual Environment Directory Structure
 For the TensorFlow Object Detection API, there is a certain directory structure that we must follow to train our model.
 To make the process a bit easier, I added most of the necessary files in this repository.

 Firstly, create a folder directly in C: and name it "TensorFlow".
-It's up to you where you want to folder, but you will have to keep in mind this directory path will be needed later to align the commands.
-Once you have created this folder, go in to Anaconda and switch to the folder with
+It's up to you where you want to put the folder, but you will have to keep in mind this directory path will be needed later to align with the commands.
+Once you have created this folder, go back to the Anaconda Prompt and switch to the folder with

 ```
 cd C:\TensorFlow